Rita Bennett: Television

-Rita Bennett appears in the premiere episode of Dexter, entitled "Dexter" and is introduced as Dexter Morgan's girlfriend.
+Rita Bennett appears in the premiere episode of Dexter, titled "Dexter" and is introduced as Dexter Morgan's girlfriend.
 It is revealed early on that Rita was physically and sexually abused by Paul Bennett (Mark Pellegrino), her ex-husband and the father of her children, Astor (Christina Robinson) and Cody (Preston Bailey).
 Dexter's sister Debra Morgan answered a domestic violence call and saved her life.
 Rita, who is ignorant of Dexter's secret life as a serial killer, appears regularly throughout the first season as his main source of support.
 She plays a much larger role in the episode "Return to Sender", in which Paul is released from prison and demands to be at Astor's birthday party.
 Rita asks that he not come to the party.
 In "Circle of Friends", Rita tells Paul he can see his children only through supervised visits for six months before she will consider letting him have unsupervised visitation rights.
 She hands him divorce papers that include that clause, and Paul signs them.
 In "Father Knows Best", however, Paul begins threatening Rita again when she prevents him from seeing the children.
 He forces his way into her house, where she defends herself by hitting him over the head with a baseball bat.
 In "Seeing Red", Paul presses charges against Rita for assault.
 When Paul visits Rita's house, he threatens Dexter when they are alone in the kitchen; Dexter reacts by hitting him with a frying pan.
 After Paul loses consciousness, Dexter drives him back to his hotel and plants drugs on him.
 Dexter alerts the police and Paul is sent back to prison.